-London is home to a diverse variety of incredible world-famous parks and woodlands, but it’s also full of lesser-known formal gardens where you can breathe a breath of fresh air and enjoy respite from the city crowds.
-From vast botanical havens to private verdant spaces and the opening of Buckingham Palace Gardens this July, we’ve rounded up the best gardens in London where you can enjoy the English summer in style.
+The capital is home to an array of incredible parks and woodlands, but it’s also full of lesser-known secret gardens in London where you can get lost among the flowers and enjoy respite from the city crowds.
+From vast botanical havens to private verdant spaces and regal floral splendours, here we’ve rounded up the best gardens in London to enjoy the arrival of spring in all its glory.

 Buckingham Palace Gardens

 When it comes to London gardens, the jewel in the crown has to be those at Buckingham Palace.
 And from 17 July to 24 September, you’ll have the chance to explore them for yourself as part of the Palace’s State Rooms and Garden Highlights tour.
 Walk in the footsteps of the Royal Family and explore the gardens of His Majesty The King’s official London residence, which is home to more than 350 types of wildflowers, over 200 trees and a three-acre lake.
 While there you’ll be able to take in the fragrant Herbaceous Border, the summer house, the elegant Rose Garden and the Palace tennis court, where King George VI and Fred Perry played in the 1930s.

 Entry is available from 17 July to 24 September from £42 for adults.

 Buckingham Palace, Westminster, London, SW1A 1AA